 Bone loss can be stopped by periodontal treatment but it cannot be reversed.

 The truth is that gum does not grow back.
-Bone and gum graft are often a solution.
+Bone and gum graft surgery is often the best solution.

 She was also available to deal with my queries even out of office hours.